-Please read these installation instructions thoroughly before beginning your WheelWally installation.
+Please read these installation instructions from start to finish BEFORE beginning your WheelWally truck bed bike rack installation.

 • 3 WheelWally Omni straps.

-• 7 Delta PT screws and a T25 torx bit
+• 7 Delta PT screws and T25 torx bit.

-• 1 rear wheel tie down kit.
-Kit includes: block, hook, and strap
+• 1 Rear wheel tie down kit or 1 Off-road kit.

 • 1 long piece of crush block material.
-Cut as needed for “open rail” installations
+For “open rail” installations.

-• 1 set of Installation Instructions with large figures
+• 1 set of Installation Instructions with figures.

 Figure 1 – Figure 2